 Weblearn is a virtual learning environment platform which has been developed and supported by the University.
 Lecture slides, reading lists and other information about your course can often be found on your subject’s page there.

 As well as access to the University systems, Exeter College also provides many facilities for students to use.
-You can access these facilities using your Exeter College Computing account, the details of which will be provided to you at the start of Term.
+You can access these facilities using the following details:

 Wireless Internet Access is available throughout the College grounds.
 The preferred connection method is the Eduroam Wireless Network.